iferunsewe/pokemon_api/README.md

   3. `bundle install` (this will install all the dependencies)
   4. `bundle rake db:migrate`(this will run the database migrations needed)

-This assumes you have ruby and SQLite installed on your machine.
+This assumes you have ruby.

 ## Usage